huggingface/hub-docs/docs/hub/mlx.md

 ## Converting and Sharing Models

-You can convert LLMs from Hugging Face Hub as follows:
+You can convert, and optionally quantize, LLMs from the Hugging Face Hub as follows:

 ```bash
 python -m mlx_lm.convert --hf-path mistralai/Mistral-7B-v0.1 -q